Dich0tomy/Dich0tomy/README.md

 Self-taught developer pursuing constant self improvement.
 I mainly use C++, but I fiddle with lots of other languages.
 Big fan of functional programming, Nix(OS) and all things terminal ;d

-I only keep my GitHub to contribute to other projects and for projects which need CI (haven't set up my own CI yet:tm:).
+I only keep my GitHub to contribute to other projects.

 ## Nice reads